alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ## Purpose

 The template is designed to cover as many translation style-related topics as possible for **all SAP languages** and **products**.
+We're done with the basic work and are now inviting you to review it from the perspective of your respective language and fields of expertise.

-It is intended to provide a common framework that helps all language suppliers update and maintain their style guide in a standard and consistent manner.
+We are fully aware that the template is far from being complete.
+We need your expert knowledge and experience to make it better so that it will provide a common framework for all language suppliers to update and maintain the style guide in a standard and consistent manner.

 ## Expectations